Léo Chú

-Leonardo Alves Chú Franco (born 6 April 2000), known as Léo Chú, is a Brazilian professional footballer who plays as a winger for Major League Soccer club Seattle Sounders FC.
+Leonardo Alves Chú Franco (born 6 April 2000), known as Léo Chú, is a Brazilian professional footballer who plays as a right winger for Alverca in the Primeira Liga.

 Club career

 Grêmio

 Léo Chú was born in Porto Alegre, Rio Grande do Sul, and joined Grêmio's youth setup at the age of ten.
 On 5 February 2020, he renewed his contract until the end of 2024.

 Ceará (loan)

 On 10 February 2020, Léo Chú was loaned to fellow Série A side Ceará until the end of the season.
 He made his senior debut twelve days later, coming on as a second-half substitute for Wescley in a 1–0 Campeonato Cearense home win against Caucaia.

 Léo Chú made his top tier debut occurred on 12 October 2020, as he started in a 2–1 home success over Corinthians.
 He scored his first goal in the category on 25 November, netting the equalizer in a 1–1 home draw against São Paulo.